Virerra/Claude-Batch/README.md

 - Requests are sent one at a time, in the order added — there's no concurrency, by design, since pacing is the entire point.
 - If you close the tab mid-run, the queue is gone.
 Export early and often if a batch matters to you.
 - The visual progress bar on a "processing" row is a soft pulse, not a literal countdown — actual API response time varies and isn't known in advance.
+- Spreadsheet uploads only read the first sheet of a workbook, and cap at 5,000 rows.
+- Spreadsheet parsing depends on [SheetJS](https://sheetjs.com/), loaded from their CDN, pinned to a fixed version for stability.
+Everything else has zero external dependencies.

 ## Contributing